Mainframe-Renewal-Project/sear/README.md

 pip install pysear
 ```

-Make sure you have the right authorizations, [detailed in the documentation](https://mainframe-renewal-project.github.io/sear-docs/authorizations/).
+Make sure you have the right authorizations, [detailed in the full documentation](https://mainframe-renewal-project.github.io/sear-docs/authorizations/).

 How to create a simple userid using SEAR:
 ```py